Alexey-Borisov/4_course_diary/README.md

 - [ ] Jiang, J., Li, C., Chen, Y., & Wang, W. (2018).
 Identifying Users behind Shared Accounts in Online Streaming Services.
 The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval.
 - [ ] Amy Zhang, Nadia Fawaz, Stratis Ioannidis, and Andrea Montanari.
 2012.
 Guess who rated this movie: identifying users through subspace clustering.
 In Proceedings of the Twenty-Eighth Conference on Uncertainty in Artificial Intelligence (UAI'12).
 AUAI Press, Arlington, Virginia, USA, 944–953.
+- [ ] Koen Verstrepen and Bart Goethals.
+2015.
+Top-N Recommendation for Shared Accounts.
+In Proceedings of the 9th ACM Conference on Recommender Systems (RecSys '15).
+Association for Computing Machinery, New York, NY, USA, 59–66.